Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

 The function has two tests with string descriptions of what each of them is meant to do.
 The first test check for the initialization of the `name` variable and checks the value of the owner variable to the address of the deployer.
 The test passes if the result returns as expected and reverts with an error otherwise.

-Now, run the command `npx truffle test` and a successful result should look like the image below.
+Now, run the command `npx truffle test`, and a successful result should look like the image below.
 ![test(2)](https://user-images.githubusercontent.com/69092079/206874950-bafc9f03-3188-4abf-8df4-e907372b48d2.jpg)

-4. The next unit test describes the `rename` and `describe` function from the smart contract, the function carries out a single test on the `rename` and `describe` function.
+4. The next unit test describes the `rename` and `describe` function from the smart contract; the function carries out a single test on the `rename` and `describe` function.
-The test updates the value of the name variable and checks the current value of the variable if it’s been updated.
+The test updates the name variable's value and checks the current the variable's current value if it has been updated.
 Copy and add the code below.

 ```JavaScript
   describe("rename & describe", async function () {